kubarada/DP/README.md

-# DP
+## DP
-Master's thesis repository
+# Master's thesis repository
+This repository contains scripts for automatic detection and tracking of pigs.